 A Taste of African Heritage is is a 6-week cooking and nutrition curriculum that celebrates the healthy, vibrant, plant-based food traditions from across the African Diaspora.
 Participants expand their knowledge of nutrition and learn simple cooking techniques for healthy living based on delicious African Heritage food traditions.
+A Taste of African Heritage is now an evidence-based internvention in the SNAP-Ed Toolkit!

 “Thank you for your amazing curriculum - A Taste of African Heritage.
 Our team has so appreciated the thoughtful, strengths-based approach that celebrates culture and food.”